jafar90147677/power-bi-weather-analysis-project/README.md

 Step 3: Visualizations: Charts and graphs are created to compare average temperatures by month or to track rainfall trends in different regions.

 Step 4: Dashboard: All visualizations are combined into one dashboard, allowing users to filter by city or year to explore how the weather has changed.

-Why It's Useful for an Average Student:

-Easy to Understand: Power BI provides visualizations, making it easy to interpret data trends even without technical knowledge.

-Interactive: Users can explore the data on their own by clicking on charts and filtering information to answer specific questions.

-Real-Life Application: Weather data is something everyone can relate to, and understanding trends helps in many fields like agriculture, event planning, and even daily life choices.